ndrakos/blog/_posts/2021-12-01-CheckImageNoise.md

 So from first glance, the noise does seem reasonable!
 In this post I will do a few more sanity checks.

+## The SNR of the image

+If I consider an aperture, the fluctuations in the aperture should be $$\sqrt(N) \sigma$$, where $$\sigma$$ is the standard deviation in the pixels, and $$N=$$ is the number of pixels.

+For an aperture of 0.2 arcsec^2 (which I think is what they used in GOODS and CANDELS), this corresponds to $$N=16.5$$.

+For a background fluctuation of 0.035 nJy, as estimated above, this gives a $$5 \sigma$$ detection of 0.7 nJy = 31.8 mag.

+This is higher than the expected magnitude of 30.
+This corresponds to the noise being a factor of 5 lower than expected, which is consistent with what I found at the beginning of this post.

 ## How The Noise Is Added